 Join the Winnipeg Symphony Orchestra and new-Manitoban, RBC Assistant Conductor Naomi Woo, on her year-long journey to discover what makes Manitoba the unique and wonderful place that it is – the people, the places, the music, and of course the seasons!
 This virtual Adventures in Music concert takes place over four webisodes, and will be provided completely free of charge thanks to Safe at Home MB.

-The webisodes and study guide are being provided completely free-of-charge and will remain available through June 30th, 2021.
-Please register using the link below and you will receive an e-mail confirmation with the webisode and study guide links.
+The webisodes and study guide are being provided completely free-of-charge and access has been extended due to popular demand!
+All four webisodes will remain available through December 31, 2021.
+Scroll down for the webisodes, and link to the study guide.

 Music is a bridge that connects us.
 Naomi Woo arrives in Winnipeg to start an exciting new job with the Winnipeg Symphony Orchestra, and as she gets to know this new province, discovers that the land and people of Manitoba share a story that can be told through music and art.
 Artists & Special Guests Kelly Bado, singer/songwriter Andrew Balfour, composer Margaret Glavina, ArtCity Gwen Hoebig, Violin